peterhoward42/minikafka/docs/log.md

                         *  implement delete contents
                         o  start working up Store
-                            *  NewFileStore should create root dir?
-                            *  digress to impl and write test for index.nextMsgNumberForTopic o  this test suite mo - not much good cos doesn't tell you where the problem is.
+                            *  NewFileStore should create root dir? o  digress to impl and write test for index.nextMsgNumberForTopic o  this test suite mo - not much good cos doesn't tell you where the problem is.